Sprint Planner Helper – Session 18

 [tap, tap, tap… Marcus is typing]

-Oh my good – this was really to open a can of worms.
-I have to rework the product backlog class from a List<ProductBacklogItem> to class of it’s own.
-This is also to follow Extreme OOP rule #8 – Use first-class collections, so it feel quite alright.
+Oh my god – this was really opening a can of worms.
+I have to rework the product backlog class from a List<ProductBacklogItem> to a class of its own.
+This is also to follow Extreme OOP rule #8 – Use first-class collections, so it feels quite alright.
 Took me about 40 minutes to figure out though, my tests broke down…

 The solution was quite simple.
-After I had reworked the ProductBacklog to not inherit List<ProductBacklogItem> I created a property that return the list in sorted order.
-The sorting was taken care of with this simple LINQ-statment:
+After I had reworked the ProductBacklog to not inherit List<ProductBacklogItem>, I created a property that returns the list in sorted order.
+The sorting was taken care of with this simple LINQ statement:

 public List<ProductBacklogItem> ProductBacklogItems